 defining the goals: identify the objectives and improvements that you want to achieve with the adoption of a search solution.
 For example, helping support teams solve problems, drive up-selling and cross-selling products, improve customer experience, or create efficient workflows;

 choose a user-friendly solution: employees must be trained to use the new solutions, but this can take time and above all cost.
 Therefore, it is essential to choose a platform that is intuitive to use and designed for them, where research is integrated with other features, such as editing and creating new content.
 In this way, it will be easier to insert it into the working routine and you will have savings in the long term;

 outsource: outsourcing the creation and implementation of a search solution for your knowledge management is the easiest way to keep costs down.
 In addition, relying on companies and professionals in the sector ensures that you have a solution based on your needs and receive assistance for updates and maintenance;

 facilitate integration: a budget-friendly solution does not require rewriting knowledge base content or modifying elements in your business ecosystem.
 A search solution should integrate seamlessly with all systems and tools already used by employees and departments.
 Pigro, for example, thanks to its AI algorithm, independently performs training on all company content and extracts precise and accurate information without the need to use keywords, tags or categories;

-continuous improvement and updating: as the information contained in the knowledge base changes and increases, the chosen solution must also be updated automatically, so as to always provide you with relevant and valuable answers and make your knowledge management system efficient and functional.
+continuous improvement and updating: as the information contained in the knowledge base changes and increases, the chosen solution must also be updated automatically, to always provide you with relevant and valuable answers and make your knowledge management system efficient and functional.

-Developing the Knowledge Sharing Culture
+Developing the Knowledge-Sharing Culture